GeliezaK/highres-solar-irradiance-bergen/README.md

 # High-Resolution Solar Irradiance Model (Applied to Bergen, Norway)

 This repository contains the code to reproduce the **high-resolution cloud-informed solar irradiance modeling** for Bergen, Norway.
-The workflow was developed for the master thesis: "Modeling long-term surface solar irradiance using high-resolution satellite cloud data: a case study in Bergen, Norway" by Gelieza Kötterheinrich.
+The workflow was developed for the master thesis: "Modeling long-term surface solar irradiance using high-resolution satellite cloud data: a case study in Bergen, Norway" by Gelieza Kötterheinrich, University of Amsterdam.

 The code can be adapted to any study area worldwide.